shamim-hussain/egt/README.md

 * `scikit-learn >= 0.22.1`

 ## Download the Datasets
 For our experiments, we converted the datasets to HDF5 format for the convenience of using them without any specific library.
 Only the `h5py` library is required.
-The datasets can be downloaded from -
-* Medium-scale datasets (GNN Benchmarking Datasets by Dwivedi et al.) : https://zenodo.org/record/5500978
-* Large-scale dataset (PCQM4M by Hu et al.) : https://zenodo.org/record/5501020

-Or you can simply run the provided bash scripts `download_medium_scale_datasets.sh`, `download_large_scale_datasets.sh`.
+The GNN Benchmarking Datasets by Dwivedi et al.can be downloaded from https://zenodo.org/record/5500978.
+Or you can simply run the provided bash script `download_medium_scale_datasets.sh`.
 The default location of the datasets is the *datasets* directory.

 ## Run Training and Evaluations
 You must create a `JSON` config file containing the configuration of a model, its training and evaluation configs (configurations).
 The same config file is used to do both training and evaluations.